ToLToL/GCP-Associate-Cloud-Engineer/README.md

 ### 3. Compute engine

 **Preemptibility** (AWS EC2 Spot instance): a preemptible VM costs much less, but lasts only 24 hours.
 It can be terminated sooner due to system demands

+## Scaling

+### Instance group

+- **managed instance group**: Single / multi-zone
+- **unmanaged instance group**: Single-zone only. best for load balancing instances that we can add / remove arbitrarily.
+Autoscaling, autohealing and rolling updating are not supported